-9.2 The Dean or Supervisor will report formal and informal use of university resources agreements to the Office of the Provost and Associate Provost of Research and Graduate Studies.
+9.2 The Dean or Supervisor will report formal and informal use of university resources agreements to the Office of the Provost and Associate Provost, Research.
 Use of university resources and services for private IP activities must not impede university functions in any way.